Force over Distance: Chapter 16

 “Get your bag,” Young murmured.
 “I’m okay.”

-He got nothing back through their link other than a pure, chair-directed imperative.
+He got nothing through their link other than a pure, chair-directed imperative.

 Young breathed out shakily.
-“Okay,” he murmured.
-He pulled one of Rush’s arms over his shoulder and lifted the guy off the gurney.
+“Okay.”
+He pulled Rush’s arm over his shoulder and lifted the guy off the gurney.
 “C’mere.
 We’re going.”
 He tried to project his intent at the other man, hoping it would help take the edge off.

 Rush shifted weakly in his grip, orienting toward the chair room.
 Young started walking, projecting reassurance for all he was worth.
 Impossibly, he felt the compulsion intensify further.